conradkleinespel/rooster/README.md

 A simple and secure, command-line based, offline password manager.

+Is it currently available on Linux and OSX.
+There is no official Windows support at the moment.
+See the FAQ below for more information.

 Here are a few examples of how to use Peevee:

 ```